 Good: “Find a pair of Reebok running shoes and buy them.
 Find answers to any questions that come to mind.”
 This leaves discretion to users to browse for Reebok running shoes the way they naturally would.
 This allows them the choice to browse with search or clicks, refine their options as usual… in sum, to be themselves, which is what we want to see.

-Bad: “Click the Reebok running shoes button in the lower left sidebar, click on a pair of shoes, add them to cart, and fill out the checkout forms.”
+Bad: “Click the Reebok running shoe button in the lower-left sidebar, click on a pair of shoes, add them to cart, and fill out the checkout forms.”